 Kilen Woods State Park

-Kilen Woods State Park features a few miles of hiking trails along the Des Moines River near Lakefield in southern Minnesota.
+Kilen Woods State Park (DNR website) features a few miles of hiking trails along the Des Moines River near Lakefield in southern Minnesota.
 While created to protect the woods (and the woods are nice), the surrounding prairie is lovely when it is blooming in summer.

 Kilen Woods State Park features a lowland woodland and the prairie’s rolling hills.